unclepaul84/AlexaVirtualButtons-Skill-Help/README.md

-### What is Virtual Devices Alexa Skill?
+### What is Virtual Smart Devices Alexa Skill?
-It is an Alexa Smart Home Skill which allows users to create virtual devices which can be used in Alexa Routines as triggers or actions.
+It is an Alexa Smart Home Skill which allows users to create virtual smart devices which can be used in Alexa Routines as triggers or actions.
-- Allows user to trigger Alexa Routine by making a via web request
+- Allows triggering Alexa Routines by making a via web request
-- Allows Alexa Routine to call an arbitrary url
+- Allows Alexa Routines to call an arbitrary url

 ### Markdown